Half Day Course

 - Overview of the business need for small cell

-- How to support small cell architecture as an operator
+- How to support 5G small cell architecture as an operator, integrator, and NEM

-- Coexistence of small cells in a macro network (challenges and device operation)
+- Coexistence of 5G small cells in a macro network (challenges and device operation)

 Each registered participant receives a copy of instructor slides and access to the recording of the course for 15 business days after the live lecture.
 Earn 0.3 IEEE Continuing Education Untis for participating.